stain/s11.no/content/2023/phd/workflow-run-crate/index.md

 | [Sapporo](#sapporo)       | Workflow    | \[[Suetake 2023b]\]    | \[[Ohta 2023]\]        |
 | [Autosubmit](#autosubmit) | Workflow    | \[[Beltrán 2023]\]     | \[[Kinoshita 2023]\]   |

 _**Table 1**: **Workflow Run Crate implementations**.
-Summary of each WRROC implementation, together with the profiles it implements, the latest software citation and an example crate of its application.
-Runcrate is a toolkit that converts CWLProv ROs to Provenance Run Crates, while the others are WMS._
+Summary of each WRROC implementation, together with the profiles it implements, the software version that makes it available and an example RO-Crate.
+Runcrate is a toolkit that converts CWLProv ROs to Provenance Run Crates, while the others are workflow management systems._

 </div>

 ### Runcrate {#runcrate}

-[Runcrate](https://github.com/ResearchObject/runcrate) \[[Leo 2023a]\] is a Workflow Run RO-Crate toolkit which also serves as a reference implementation of the proposed profiles.
+[Runcrate](https://github.com/ResearchObject/runcrate) [[runcrate]] is a Workflow Run RO-Crate toolkit which also serves as a reference implementation of the proposed profiles.
 It consists of a Python package with a command line interface, providing a straightforward path to integration in Python software and other workflows.
-The runcrate toolkit includes functionality to convert CWLProv ROs to RO-Crates conforming to the Provenance Run Crate profile (*runcrate convert*), effectively providing an indirect implementation of the format for cwltool.
+The runcrate toolkit includes functionality to convert CWLProv ROs to RO-Crates conforming to the Provenance Run Crate profile (`runcrate convert`), effectively providing an indirect implementation of the format for cwltool.
 Indeed, the CWLProv model provided a basis for the Provenance Run Crate profile, and the implementation of a conversion tool in runcrate at times drove the improvement and extension of the profile as new requirements or gaps in the old designs emerged.
-Runcrate converts both the retrospective provenance part of the CWLProv RO (the RDF graph of the workflow’s execution) and the prospective provenance part (the CWL files, including the workflow itself).
+Runcrate converts both the retrospective provenance part of the CWLProv RO (the RDF graph of the workflow's execution) and the prospective provenance part (the CWL files, including the workflow itself).
-Both parts are thus converted into a single, workflow language-agnostic metadata resource.
+Both parts are thus converted into a single, workflow-language-agnostic metadata resource.

-Another functionality offered by the runcrate package is *runcrate report* which reports on the various executions described in an input RO-Crate, listing their starting and ending times, the values of the various parameters, etc. (example output in [Figure 6](#lst:ml_pipeline_streamflow_report)).
+Another functionality offered by the runcrate package is `runcrate report`, which reports on the various executions described in an input RO-Crate, listing their starting and ending times, the values of the various parameters, etc.
 Runcrate report demonstrates how the provenance profiles presented in this work enable comparison of runs interoperably across different workflow languages or different implementations of the same language.
 This functionality has also been used as a lightweight validator for the various implementations.

-We also added a *run* subcommand to re-execute the computation described by an input Workflow Run Crate or Provenance Run Crate where CWL was used as a workflow language.
+Runcrate also includes a `run` subcommand to re-execute the computation described by an input Workflow Run Crate or Provenance Run Crate where CWL is used as a workflow language.
-It works by mapping the RO-Crate description of input parameters and their values (the workflow’s *input* and the action’s *object*) to the format expected by CWL, which is then used to relaunch the workflow on the input data.
+It works by mapping the RO-Crate description of input parameters and their values (the workflow's [`bsp:input`](https://bioschemas.org/properties/input) and the action's [`s:object`](http://schema.org/object)) to the format expected by CWL, which is then used to relaunch the workflow on the input data.
-This functionality shows the machine-actionability of the profiles to support reproducibility, and was used to successfully re-execute the digital pathology annotation workflow described in section [1.4.1](#provenance-run-crate-for-digital-pathology).
+This functionality shows the machine-actionability of the profiles to support reproducibility, and was used to successfully re-execute the digital pathology annotation workflow described in Section [4.1](#provenance-run-crate-for-digital-pathology).

-Of course, achieving a full re-execution in the general case may not always be possible: reproducibility is supported by the profiles, but also benefits from the characteristics of the workflow language (which should provide a clear formalism to map input items to their corresponding parameter slots) and from cooperation on the part of the workflow’s author, who can help considerably by containerizing the environment required by each step and providing the relevant annotations (if allowed by the workflow language).
+Of course, achieving a full re-execution in the general case may not always be possible: reproducibility is supported by the profiles, but also benefits from specific characteristics of the workflow language (which should provide a clear formalism to map input items to their corresponding parameter slots) and of the specific workflow's implementation, which can be made considerably easier to reproduce by containerising the computational environment required by each step (if allowed by the workflow language).

 ### Galaxy {#galaxy}

-The Galaxy project \[[Galaxy 2022]\] provides a WMS with data management functionalities as a multi-user platform, aiming to make computational biology more accessible to research scientists that do not have computer programming or systems administration experience.
+The Galaxy project [[Galaxy 2022]] provides a WMS with data management functionalities as a multi-user platform, aiming to make computational biology more accessible to research scientists that do not have computer programming or systems administration experience.
-Galaxy’s most prominent features include: a collection of 7500+ integrated [tools](https://galaxyproject.org/toolshed/);
+Galaxy's most prominent features include: a collection of 7500+ integrated [tools](https://galaxyproject.org/toolshed/) [[Blankenberg 2014]];
-a web interface that allows the execution and definition of workflows using the integrated tools; a network of dedicated (public) Galaxy instances.
+a web interface that allows the definition and execution of workflows using the integrated tools; a network of dedicated (public) Galaxy instances.

-The export of workflow execution provenance data as Workflow Run Crates has been added in Galaxy’s 23.0 release.
+The export of workflow execution provenance data as Workflow Run Crates was added to Galaxy in version 23 [[Galaxy 2023]] providing a more interoperable alternative to the basic export of Galaxy workflow
-This feature provides a more interoperable alternative to the basic export of Galaxy workflow *invocations*: the workflow definition; a set of serialisations of the invocation-related metadata in Galaxy native, json-formatted files;
+*invocations*.
+A WRROC export from Galaxy includes: the workflow definition; a set of serialisations of the invocation-related metadata in Galaxy native, JSON-formatted files;
 and the input and output data files.
-This is achieved by extracting provenance from Galaxy entities related to the workflow run, along with associated metadata, converting them to RO-Crate metadata using the ro-crate-py library \[[De Geest 2023a]\]; by describing all files contained in the basic invocation export within the RO-crate metadata;
+This result is achieved by:

+1) extracting provenance data from Galaxy entities related to the workflow run, along with their associated metadata;

+2) converting them to RO-Crate metadata using the ro-crate-py library [[ro-crate-py]];

+3) describing all files contained in the basic invocation export within the RO-Crate metadata; and

-and finally by making the Workflow Run Crate available for export to the user through Galaxy’s web interface and API \[[De Geest 2022]\].
+4) making the Workflow Run Crate available for export to the user through Galaxy's web interface and API [[De Geest 2022b]].

-We extract the prospective provenance contained in Galaxy’s YAML-based [gxformat2](https://galaxyproject.github.io/gxformat2/v19_09.html) workflow definition, which includes details of the analysis pipeline such as the graph of tools that need to be executed, and metadata about the data types required.
+We extract the prospective provenance contained in Galaxy's YAML-based gxformat2 [gxformat2](https://galaxyproject.github.io/gxformat2/v19_09.html)  workflow definition, which includes details of the analysis pipeline such as the graph of the tools that need to be executed and metadata about the data types required.
-The retrospective provenance – i.e., the details of the executed workflow such as the inputs, outputs, parameter values used – is extracted from Galaxy’s data [model](https://docs.galaxyproject.org/en/master/lib/galaxy.model.html), which is not directly accessible to users in the context of a public Galaxy server.
+The retrospective provenance -- i.e., the details of the executed workflow, such as the inputs, outputs, and parameter values used -- is extracted from Galaxy's [data model](https://docs.galaxyproject.org/en/master/lib/galaxy.model.html), which is not directly accessible to users in the context of a public Galaxy server.
 All of this provenance information is then mapped to RO-Crate metadata, including some Galaxy-specific data entities such as dataset collections.
-An exemplary exported Galaxy Workflow Run Crate is available on Zenodo \[[De Geest 2023b]\].
+An exemplary Workflow Run Crate exported from Galaxy, through its *Workflow Invocations* list, is available on Zenodo [[De Geest 2023]].

 In practice, a user would take the following steps to obtain a Workflow Run Crate from a Galaxy instance: